peteratspidey/workshop/day_7.md

 > Lower L50 = better (fewer contigs used → more continuous assembly)
 > Higher N50 = better (longer contigs → more complete sequences)

+## Quast
+- a quality assesment tool for evaluating and comparing genome assemblies
+- can evaluate assemblies with reference as well as without references (quast select the best from the multiple assemblies)
+- useful for comparing multiple assemblies
+- it uses NA50 (or NGA50) = Like N50, but only counts aligned (matched with reference genome and correctly assembled blocks, based on a reference genome.
+- **In QUAST and NA50**:
+  During QUAST's analysis:
+   * It splits contigs into "aligned blocks" (good parts)
+   * Misassemblies or unaligned regions are excluded
+   * NA50 is then calculated using just these aligned blocks

+## SAM
+  - sequence aligned map - aligned sequence info with reference sequence
+  - human readable format
+  - each line represent one read alignment
+  - larger than BAM in size

+## BAM
+  - binary version of SAM
+  - compressed , compact and non human readable
+  - small in size
+  - requires SAM tools to view

+## input data for Quast
+  1. **sequences**
+     - assemblies and reference genomes in FASTA format (compressed in zip,gzip of bzip2)
+> a reference genome with multiple chromosome can be provided in a single fasta file
+  2. **Reads** ( for supporting the assemblies)
+> illumina, pacbio , orford nanopore reads in FASTA format or in aligned BAM/SAM format
+ 3. **gene and operon**
+> files with gene and operon positions in reference genome, these files in GFF(gene feature format) and BED (  format (used to evaluate how well the genome assembly align .

+## assembly completeness assesment
+genome assembly stats do no tell about the
+ - presence of the essential gene
+ - completeness of the gene content
+ - gene integrity
+ - Biological function
+ - lineage specific gene expectations
+ - duplicated genes
+ - start and stop codon accuracy

+## such quantification of completeness is done by
+* BUSCO
+   -benchmarkin universal single copy orthologs
+* CEGMA